-If convicted, the defendants face a potential maximum penalty of 40 years in prison on each count.
-All sentences would be determined by a federal district court judge.
-This case is the result of an investigation by the United States Drug Enforcement Administration, the St. Paul Police Department, the Ramsey County Sheriff’s Office, and the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives.
-It is being prosecuted by Assistant U.S. Attorney Richard Newberry.
+If convicted, the men face a potential maximum penalty of life in prison on each count.
+All sentences will be determined by a federal district court judge.
+This case is the result of an investigation by the United States Drug Enforcement Administration and the St. Paul Police Department, with assistance from the Fergus Falls Police Department.
+It is being prosecuted by Assistant U.S. Attorney Thomas M. Hollenhorst.

 An indictment is a determination by a grand jury that there is probable cause to believe that offenses have been committed by a defendant.
 A defendant, of course, is presumed innocent until he or she pleads guilty or is proven guilty at trial.